SouphianeJ/ExtractDBCollections/README.md

 ## Usage

-1. Open the app at `http://localhost:3000`.
+1. Open the app at `http://localhost:3000` and authenticate with the admin identifier/password configured in `.env`.
+2. (Optional) Enable **Se souvenir de moi** to stay signed in for 30 days on the current device.
+Leaving it unchecked keeps the session short lived.
-2. Choose a preconfigured connection from the dropdown or select **Enter custom MongoDB URI** to provide your own string.
+3. After signing in you are redirected to `/admin`, where you can choose a preconfigured connection from the dropdown or select **Enter custom MongoDB URI** to provide your own string.
-3. Once the connection is available, pick a database from the **Database** dropdown (the app fetches the list automatically).
+4. Once the connection is available, pick a database from the **Database** dropdown (the app fetches the list automatically).
-4. Select a collection from the **Collection** dropdown, or enable *Extract all collections* to export every collection in the database.
+5. Select a collection from the **Collection** dropdown, or enable *Extract all collections* to export every collection in the database.
-5. Toggle **Extract only 3 random documents** if you want a sample instead of the full dataset.
+6. Toggle **Extract only 3 random documents** if you want a sample instead of the full dataset.
-6. Click **Extract & Download** to receive either a JSON file (single collection) or a ZIP archive (multiple collections).
+7. Click **Extract & Download** to receive either a JSON file (single collection) or a ZIP archive (multiple collections).

 ## API Endpoints